sonic-net/SONiC/doc/nat/nat_design_spec.md

 # 6 Warm Boot Support
 The traffic corresponding to the NAT translation sessions should not be disturbed during the warm reboot process.
 When a planned warm restart is initiated:
+- The NAT entries in the conntrack table in the kernel are saved into a nat.json file.
 - All the dynamic NAT entries in the APP_DB are saved and restored in the APP_DB as part of warm reboot's Redis DB restore process.
 - A python script 'restore_nat_entries.py' is started by the supervisord in the 'nat' docker startup after warm reboot.
-This script restores all the valid NAT entries (interface valid and other checks) from APP_DB into the Linux Kernel's conntrack table and sets the 'restored' flag in the NAT_RESTORE_TABLE of STATE_DB.
+This script restores all the NAT entries from the nat.json file into the Linux Kernel's conntrack table and sets the 'restored' flag in the NAT_RESTORE_TABLE of STATE_DB.
-- Once the NAT_RESTORE_TABLE 'restored' flag is set, the Natsyncd repopulates the APP_DB from the netlink dump of the conntrack table into the internal cache map.
+- Once the NAT_RESTORE_TABLE 'restored' flag is set, the Natsyncd repopulates from the netlink dump of the conntrack table into the internal cache map that has the entries read from APP_DB .
 - Natsyncd starts the reconciliation (deleting stale NAT entries and adding new NAT entries) into the APP_DB.

 Only if the L3 Route/Neighbor/Nexthop entries are restored properly during the warm restart, does the NAT warm restart work properly without traffic loss.